Understanding Alloy 400 Pipe and Its Welding Requirements

 ERNiCu-7 for Gas Tungsten Arc Welding (GTAW)

-GTAW with ERNiCu-7 offers several advantages:
+GTAW with ERNiCu-7 offers a few advantages:

-- Precise control over heat input
+- Exact control over warm input

 - High-quality, clean welds

-- Minimal risk of inclusions or porosity
+- Negligible hazard of considerations or porosity

 ENiCu-7 for Shielded Metal Arc Welding (SMAW)